float3/float3.github.io/content/audiolink/_index.md

 ---

-[AudioLink](https://github.com/llealloo/audiolink) is the audio-visualization library for Unity I help maintain — it takes an audio signal apart into bands and hands them to shaders as a texture, so that a world's materials can move with the music.
-This is its example scene, built for WebGL.
+[AudioLink](https://github.com/llealloo/audiolink) is the audio-visualization library for Unity I help maintain. it takes an audio signal apart into bands and hands them to shaders as a texture, so that a material can be audio reactive.

-It is about 19 MB, so give it a moment.
-There is no sound input here: the player runs the scene against AudioLink's built-in test signal.
+This is a example shader, built for WebGL.

 <div class="unity-player">
   <canvas id="unity-canvas" width="960" height="600" tabindex="-1"></canvas>